-Medical Education: Boston University School of Medicine Office of the Registrar (2012) MA
+Medical Education: Boston University School of Medicine (2012) MA

-Board Certification: Hospice and Palliative Medicine, American Board of Family Medicine (2016)
+Board Certification: American Board of Family Medicine, Hospice and Palliative Medicine (2016)

 Fellowship: University of California, Los Angeles CA

-Board Certification: Family Medicine, American Board of Family Medicine (2015)
+Board Certification: American Board of Family Medicine, Family Medicine (2015)

 Chief Resident, University of California San Diego, Family Medicine